SheetJS/docs.sheetjs.com/docz/docs/03-demos/20-content.md

 npx next export
 ```

-The static site will be written to the `out` subdirectory, which can be hosted with
+The static site will be written to the `out` subfolder, which can be hosted with

 ```bash
 npx http-server out
 ```

-The command will start a local webserver on port 8080.
+The command will start a local HTTP server on port 8080.

 </details>